LET OUR FAMILY

 Fourth-Degree Assault Gross Misdemeanor Up to 1 year in jail and/or $5,000 fine

-• Mandatory counseling or anger management
+• Mandatory counseling or anger management.

-• Probation or parole
+• Probation or parole.

-• Community service
+• Community service.

-• Loss of gun rights
+• Loss of gun rights.

-• Barriers to housing, employment, and education opportunities
+• Barriers to housing, employment, and education opportunities.

 Why the Difference Between Simple and Aggravated Assault Matters

-Understanding the difference between assault and aggravated assault isn’t just legal jargon—it determines the type of defense strategy you’ll need and how severe the consequences may be.
-Prosecutors often try to upgrade simple assault cases to more serious charges.
-Your best chance at protecting your record and freedom is hiring a defense lawyer early in the process.
+Understanding the difference between simple assault and aggravated assault isn’t just legal jargon; it determines the severity of the consequences you face and the type of defense strategy you’ll need.
+Prosecutors often try to upgrade simple assault cases to more serious felony charges.

-How Our Law Firm Can Help
+How South Sound Law Group Can Help